-The project is focused on persistent, cellular automata, self-adapting in an array of partisan contexts [M].
+The project is focused on persistent automata which self-adapt in an array of partisan contexts, initially [M].

 Goals and Requirements:

 - Consistent strength of automata across the greatest number of contexts.
 (Automata may utilize only trivial processing and memory.)

 - Self-evolution of independent automata.
 Code must be self-contained.
 Automata can improve by optimization and growth.

 - Gain is in regions of memory.
 Volume is appropriated/traded between automata in partisan contexts.
 Functional complexity of automata may be self-limiting via interval, defined as a cycle of finite decision periods.
 Size of a given automata is a function of the gamespace, defined as allocated volume and memory.

 - Application in non-sequential, non-simultaneous contexts.
 (Automata are self-limiting per decision speed vs. quality of decision.)